 How can doctors tell if a child has PIMS?

-There currently isn’t a test which will say whether a child definitely has the syndrome.
+There currently isn’t a test which can tell doctors whether a child definitely has the syndrome.
 A syndrome is a collection of many different symptoms which, together, can give doctors an indication of whether or not someone has a particular illness.
 Doctors will look for a pattern of symptoms relating to PIMS and then do more tests, such as blood pressure and blood analysis, to make a diagnosis.
-Researchers are currently trying to develop a blood test which can quickly indicate whether a child has PIMS.

 Doctors are learning more and more about this condition all the time and we hope to have more information over the next weeks and months.
 We will update our guidance regularly.

-You can find out more about when to seek advice about a sick child during COVID-19 by following this guide of what signs to look out for (PDF).
+You can find out more about when to seek advice about a sick child during COVID-19 on our advice posters.